Payment Plans, Installment Agreements

 - Call 800-829-1040 or the phone number on your bill or notice

-Small Businesses can apply for an in-Business Trust Fund Express installment agreement
+Small Businesses with employees can apply for an in-Business Trust Fund Express installment agreement

 Understand your agreement & avoid default

 - Your future refunds will be applied to your tax debt until it is paid in full;